Administrative Policies and Procedures Manual - Policy 2440: Internal Service Centers

 As an extension of its educational service mission, the University has various internal service centers that enhance the University's instructional and research mission.
 Although these activities are organized as separate internal service centers, they are an integral part of the University and must comply with all University policies.
 University internal service centers and other operations that regularly sell goods or services to University departments or activities must also follow cost accounting practices that comply with federal accounting requirements.
-Federal accounting requirements are discussed in Office of Management and Budget (OMB) Circular A-21, "Cost Principles for Colleges and Universities" and "Cost Accounting Standards" Policy 2400, UBP.
+Federal accounting requirements are discussed in Office of Management and Budget (OMB) Circular A-21, "Cost Principles for Colleges and Universities" and UAP 2400 ("Cost Accounting Standards").
 A critical component of the federal accounting requirements is that the rates internal service centers charge must be carefully developed to ensure that they do not include costs that have been charged to a contract or grant either as a direct charge or through facilities and administrative cost pools used to determine the University's facilities and administrative cost rate.
-For more information refer to "Recovery of Facilities and Administration Costs" Policy 2425, UBP.
+For more information refer to UAP 2425 ("Recovery of Facilities and Administrative Costs").
 For this reason internal service center rates must include a justification showing how the rate was determined and, in certain cases defined herein, be approved by Financial Services prior to use.

 This policy describes procedures for the establishment of/and financial administration for internal service centers which ensure consistent operational practices among various units and compliance with federal regulations.

 An internal service center is an organizational unit providing a specific type of good or service (including facility usage) primarily to University departments rather than to people or entities outside the University.
 If goods or services are provided externally the rate charged may exceed but cannot be less than the internal rate.
 The internal service center is supported by interdepartmental charges to the user department's operating account.
 In order to qualify as an internal service center, the unit: